adventure-island/tensorlab/README.md

 * Use **Anaconda** to setup your development environment, it will make your development and model training life much easier
 * Use GPU for training when you train set gets large
 * Use external tool like **Tablaeu** to visualize model learning progress based on the data in **model_fit_<model_id>.csv**, another approach for visualization is to add callback in _Utils.py_ to activate Tensowflow's **Tensorboard**
 * Feel free to customize the code for your needs!
-It could be your next favorate toy once it starts working:) The code should be a good baseline for your further development, if you have any question or tensorlab helped you, I'm happy to hear!
+The code should be a good baseline for your further development, if you have any question or tensorlab helped you, I'm happy to hear!